What Is Timestamping in a Code Signing & What’s Its Importance?

 So, if you’ve distributed your software a few years back and your certificate is expired, the signature will also expire and won’t remain valid.
 Ultimately, it’ll prevent your software user from executing your already signed and installed software.

-Similarly, that’s true that software is built to be used for an extended time range and, because of this, timestamping is considered an essential part of your signing process so the software can continue to be used for years.
+Similarly, that’s true that software is built to be used for an extended time range, and because of this, timestamping is considered an essential part of your signing process so the software can continue to be used for years.

 How Does a Timestamping Work?

-• From thereon, even if the slightest change occurs in a software code, it’ll require communicating about that change with the TSA server.
+- Even if the slightest change occurs in a software code, it’ll require communicating about that change with the TSA server.

-• Likewise, once the client software gets a timestamp token, it’s recorded within the digital signature.
+- Likewise, once the client software gets a timestamp token, it’s recorded within the digital signature.

 And, if any change is seen since the timestamp is applied to the software, the hash verification will fail and generate a warning message saying the software code is altered and shouldn’t be trusted.